City of LA Sues Reporter, Police Critics Over Mistaken Release of Officers' Photos

-The Los Angeles City Attorney's Office Wednesday sued a freelance journalist and the "Stop LAPD Spying Coalition," demanding the return and destruction of photographs and files released by the City that mistakenly included the pictures and names of some undercover LAPD officers.
+The Los Angeles City Attorney's Office Wednesday sued a news reporter and the "Stop LAPD Spying Coalition," demanding the return and destruction of photographs and files released by the City that mistakenly included the pictures and names of some undercover LAPD officers.

 Last week the union that represents most LAPD officers said it filed a lawsuit against the City over the photo release, blaming the mistake on the police department's negligence and demanding the City take action to "claw back" the files and photos.